Phyllis Newman

 Phyllis Newman (March 19, 1933 – September 15, 2019) was an American actress and singer.
-She won the 1962 Tony Award for Best Featured Actress in a Musical for her role as Martha Vail in the musical Subways Are for Sleeping on Broadway, received the Isabelle Stevenson Award in 2009 and was nominated another Tony for Broadway Bound (1987), as well as two nominations for Drama Desk Awards.
+She won the 1962 Tony Award for Best Featured Actress in a Musical for her role as Martha Vail in the musical Subways Are for Sleeping on Broadway, received the Isabelle Stevenson Award in 2009 and was nominated for another Tony for Broadway Bound (1987), as well as two nominations for Drama Desk Awards.

 Early life and education

 Newman was born in Jersey City, New Jersey, one of three daughters of a Jewish immigrant couple.
 Her mother, Rachel Gottlieb, from Lithuania, was professionally known as Marvelle the Fortune Teller.
 Her father, Sigmund Newman, from Warsaw, billed himself as Gabel the Graphologist and hypnotist, working with his wife in Atlantic City boardwalk amusements.
 Newman performed on-stage as early as age four, impersonating Carmen Miranda, with encouragement from her father.

 Newman had two sisters, Shirley (Mrs. Elliott) Porte, and Elaine (Mrs. Harry) Sandaufer.
 She attended Lincoln High School, where she was voted "Future Hollywood Star."